Korey-Rodi/Python-Final-project-Spring-2025/preposal.md

 ## What idea(s) do you have for your final project?

-Automated Whatsapp messenger that allows you to send messages at a certain time to a specified number.
+1. Automated Whatsapp messenger that allows you to send messages at a certain time to a specified number.

-Visual novel game that uses 8 bit horror elements
+2. Visual novel game that uses 8 bit horror elements

-media player
+3. Tkinter media player

 ## If you plan to collaborate with one or two classmates, what are their names?